 Drug Abuse Prevention Education Has a Positive Impact on an Adolescents’ Social Competencies

 National Institute for Drug Abuse (NIDA) research shows that prevention programs for middle and high school students have positive impacts across personal/social competencies, including peer relationships, communication, self-efficacy, assertiveness, and drug resistance skills.
 Seventy percent of students who completed the Prescription Drug Safety Network’s digital course said that it made more confident in their ability to intervene when they feel a friend may be misusing prescription drugs.
 Additionally, 71% of students said the course helped them understand various ways to refuse to participate in the misuse of prescription drugs.

-For Rite Aid, AmerisourceBergen, AAM and all 18 partners of the Prescription Drug Safety Network, digital prevention education is part of a comprehensive effort that also involves safe disposal programs, prescription drug monitoring programs, provider education, and pain management programs.
-As our country works to stem the tide of addiction, these leading organizations support the communities they serve by providing a long-term and sustainable prevention solution.
+For Rite Aid, AmerisourceBergen, AAM and all 18 partners of the Prescription Drug Safety Network, digital prescription drug abuse prevention education is part of a comprehensive effort that also involves safe disposal programs, prescription drug monitoring programs, provider education, and pain management programs.
+As our country works to stem the tide of opioid abuse and misuse, these leading organizations support the communities they serve by providing a long-term and sustainable prevention solution.